How Much it Will Cost You if Punxsutawney Phil Sees His Shadow

-Groundhog Day 2013 is almost upon us.
-Particularly for those in the northeast, it’s time to start thinking about what the cost of an addition six weeks of winter will be if Punxsatawney Phil sees his shadow.
-Go Banking Rates spoke to professionals in the energy industry and personal finance experts to get you the facts on what you can expect to pay out of your bank account, in the event the season does not go as you might like this Groundhog Day.
+On Groundhog Day 2014, particularly for those in the northeast, it’s time to start thinking about what the cost of an addition six weeks of winter will be if Punxsatawney Phil sees his shadow.
+We spoke to professionals in the energy industry and personal finance experts to get you the facts on what you can expect to pay out of your savings account, in the event the season does not go as you might like this Groundhog Day.

 What Is Groundhog Day?

 Groundhog Day is an American tradition.
 Every year on February 2nd at Gobbler’s Knob in Pennsylvania, tradition holds that when a groundhog emerges from its burrow he can predict the weather.
 The official groundhog is Punxsatawney Phil.
 When he comes out, he will either see his shadow or he won’t.
 If he sees his shadow, he will run back into his hole for six more weeks of winter.
 If he doesn’t see his shadow, we can expect an early start to spring.

 Of course, the tradition is a bit silly and mostly for children, but there are are in fact financial implications to a full 6 weeks of extra winter.
 What will an extended winter mean to you in terms of your savings?

 Punxsutawney Phil’s Shadow and Your Savings